NetDenizen/booru-wizard/README.md

 Other uploading options might be implemented later, largely depending on how well that option meets the needs of its users.

 Finally, included with each release should be a file called `imgbrd-grabber_log_template.json`, which may be used as a template for the logging feature for imgbrd-grabber utility at https://github.com/Bionus/imgbrd-grabber to allow the software to import data from existing \*booru sites.
+Note that the `source` field will refer back to the original \*booru page, not the source listed in that page.

 ## Installation